MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Create_Export_Configuration_Package.md

 10. You will be asked to check related tables, click **No**.

-11. Make sure the vendor table line is selected, select **Table** and then **Fields**.
+11. Make sure the vendor table line is selected, click **More options** in the menu bar, select **Table** and then **Fields**.

 12. On the field list page, first select **Clear Included**, to deselect the **Include Field** checkbox for all the fields.

-13. Then select the **Include Field** checkbox for the following fields:
+13. Then select the **Include Field** checkbox for the following fields (you will need to click into each line Field Name to be able to select it):

        1. Name